pydicom/pynetdicom/docs/tutorials/create_scu.rst

 If you're new to DICOM, you might be wondering what an Echo SCU or SCP actually *are*.
-The answer lies in the DICOM services that are available to an association.
-If an AE *provides* a service then its referred to as a *Service Class Provider*, or SCP, while if an AE *uses* a service then its a *Service Class User*, or SCU.
+The answer lies in the DICOM services that are available to an association; if an AE *provides* a service then it's referred to as a *Service Class Provider*, or SCP, while if an AE *uses* a service then it's a *Service Class User*, or SCU.
 A *Verification SCU* then, is an AE that uses the DICOM :dcm:`verification service<part04/chapter_A.html>`, a *Storage SCP* is an AE that provides the DICOM :dcm:`storage service<part04/chapter_B.html>`, and so on.
-Because the verification service is the sole user of the DIMSE C-ECHO messages, the labels "Verification SCU" and "Verification SCP" are frequently shortened to "Echo SCU" and "Echo SCP" instead.
+Because the verification service is the sole user of the DIMSE :dcm:`C-ECHO<part07/chapter_9.html#sect_9.1.5>` messages, the labels "Verification SCU" and "Verification SCP" are frequently shortened to "Echo SCU" and "Echo SCP" instead.

 The verification service itself is used to verify basic DICOM connectivity between two AEs; the Echo SCU sends a :dcm:`C-ECHO request
 <part07/sect_9.3.5.html#sect_9.3.5.1>` to the SCP, which
-replies with a simple acknowledgement.
+replies with an acknowledgement.
 By doing this you can test whether a DICOM application is active and reachable by your SCU, that your configuration is correct and that the connection isn't being blocked by a firewall or anything else.

-OK, enough about DICOM, let's get started.
+OK, enough about DICOM networking, let's get started.

 Start the Echo SCP